 - Stimulates the heart rate of the fetus, which could lead to sleep disturbances, and irregular heartbeat (5).

 - The baby’s sleep pattern as well as their normal movements get disturbed, especially in the later stages of pregnancy.

 Continuous intake of excess caffeine can build up caffeine reserves in the fetal body, and after birth, the baby may show withdrawal symptoms such as vomiting, jitteriness, and irritability (6).

 Caffeine could also lead to the following pregnancy complications:

-- Birth defects: Although excess intake of caffeine can create irregular heartbeat, there is no scientific evidence saying it could lead to disability or deformity (8).
+- Congenital disabilityiXFunctional or structural abnormalities develop in the womb or are present at birth : Although excess intake of caffeine can create irregular heartbeat, there is no scientific evidence saying it could lead to disability or deformity (7).

-- Preterm labor: Though some people believe that caffeine can increase the possibilities of premature labor, studies find no association between caffeine and preterm delivery (12).
+- Preterm laboriXIt is when labor begins before 37 weeks of pregnancy : Though some people believe that caffeine can increase the possibilities of premature labor, studies find no association between caffeine and preterm delivery (11).

-- Low birth weight babies: Caffeine intake of more than the recommended amount can lead to fetal growth restriction and low birth weight in babies (13).
+- Low birth weight babies: Caffeine intake of more than the recommended amount can lead to fetal growth restrictioniXA condition where the fetus does not grow as expected and the fetus is smaller than expected for the number of weeks of pregnancy and low birth weight in babies (12).

 Foods Containing Caffeine

 For most people, caffeine is synonymous with coffee.
 But do you know that several other beverages and solid food items also contain some amount of caffeine?
 In fact, even the foods that are not listed as caffeinated and decaffeinated items may also contain traces of caffeine.